 If you’re the parent of a college-bound student, your role is vital in getting your student’s FAFSA completed, since the application requires your financial information.

-When there’s a lack of parental involvement in this area, it can cause a “roadblock” for students, says Enid Johnson, a guidance counselor at Cass Technical High School in Detroit.
+When there’s a lack of parental involvement in this area, it can cause a “roadblock” for students, says Enid Johnson, a former guidance counselor with Cass Technical High School in Detroit.

 How to apply for FAFSA